heydarideveloper/hermes/readme.md

     -   `topic`: The name of the topic in which the data will be sent to.
     -   `data`: The data to be sent.
 This needs to be a JSON-serializable object.
-    -   `type` (optional, default='all'): A boolean indicating whether the data should also be sent to the current tab.
+    -   `type` (optional, default='all'): A enum indicating whether the data should also be sent to the current tab.

     ```js
     hermes.send("some-topic", "hello world");